Chronic Rhinitis (cont.)

 These are generally used once or twice daily.
 It is recommended to tilt the head forward during the administration to avoid from spraying the back of the throat instead of the nose.

-These drugs [prednisone, methylprednisolone (Medrol), hydrocortisone (Hydrocortone, Cortef)] are highly effective in allergic patients.
-They are best used for the short-term management of allergic problems, and a physician must always monitor their use, as there are potential serious side effects when using these medications for extended periods.
+These drugs, for example, prednisone, methylprednisolone (Medrol), and hydrocortisone (Hydrocortone, Cortef) are highly effective in allergic patients.
+They are best used for short-term management of allergic problems, and a health-care professional must always monitor their use, as there are potential serious side effects when using these medications for extended periods.
 These are reserved only for very severe cases that do not respond to the usual treatment with nasal steroids and antihistamines.

 Allergy medications such as antihistamines are also frequently used to allergic rhinitis and post-nasal drip.
 These are generally used as the second line of treatment after the nasal steroids or in combination with them.
 Histamines are naturally occurring chemicals released in response to an exposure to an allergen, which are responsible for the congestion, sneezing, and runny nose typical of an allergic reaction.
 Antihistamines are drugs that block the histamine reaction.
 These medications work best when given prior to exposure.

 Antihistamines can be divided into two groups:

-- Sedating, or first generation [diphenhydramine (Benadryl),chlorpheniramine (Chlor-Trimeton), clemastine (Tavist)].
+- Sedating, or first generation, for example, diphenhydramine (Benadryl), chlorpheniramine (Chlor-Trimeton), clemastine (Tavist).
 Sedating antihistamines should be avoided in those patients who need to drive or use dangerous equipment.

-There is also a nasal antihistamine preparation that has been shown to be very effective in treating allergic rhinitis, called azelastine nasal (Astelin).
+There is a nasal antihistamine preparation that has been shown to be very effective in treating allergic rhinitis, called azelastine nasal (Astelin).

 Examples of decongestant sprays include: